Milnor Invariants and Twisted Whitney Towers: Introduction

+where $L\#_b L'$ is any choice of band connected sum of $m$-component links $L,L'\in \bM_n$ (that are separated by an embedded 2--sphere) and $-L$ denotes the link $L$ mirror reflected and with orientations flipped.
+This additivity follows most easily from the translation of Milnor invariants into Massey products for the link complement, shown independently by Turaev \cite{Tu} and Porter \cite{Po}.

-Theorem~\ref{thm:pre-Milnor} plays a key role in the classification of the twisted Whitney tower filtration in terms of Milnor invariants and certain \emph{higher-order Arf invariants} $\Arf_k$, as described in \cite{WTCCL} and sketched below in section~\ref{subsec:intro-classification-sketch}.
-The $\Arf_k$ are link concordance invariants which represent obstructions to framing a twisted Whitney tower bounded by a link, with $\Arf_1$ corresponding to the classical Arf invariants of the link components.
-Although the precise image of $\Arf_k$ is not known for $k>1$ (it is a quotient of a known finite $2$-torsion group -- see Definition~\ref{def:Arf-k}), we show here that these invariants measure the difference between two natural notions of ``nilpotent approximations'' of slice disks for a link: \emph{$k$-slice} and \emph{geometrically $k$-slice} (Theorem~\ref{thm:geo-k-slice-equals-odd-W}).
-The construction of boundary links realizing the range of $\Arf_k$ (Lemma~\ref{lem:Bing}) yields two new geometric characterizations of links with vanishing length $\leq 2k$ Milnor invariants, as described in Theorem~\ref{thm:geo-k-slice-after-sums} and Theorem~\ref{thm:mega-k-slice} below.
+Since $\bM_{n+1}$ consists exactly of those links $L\in \bM_n$ with $\mu_n(L)=0$, we think of the group $\sD_n$ as being in some sense the ``quotient group'' of $\bM_n$ by $\bM_{n+1}$.
+The same band connected sum operation on links makes $\bW^\iinfty_n$ into a finitely generated abelian group $\W_n^\iinfty$ after taking the quotient by the equivalence relation of \emph{order $n+1$ twisted Whitney tower concordance} \cite{WTCCL}, and the following theorem gives ``three quarters'' of our main classification result: \begin{thm} The universal Milnor invariants induce surjections $\mu_n\colon \W^\iinfty_n\sra \sD_n$ for all $n$, and isomorphisms for all $n\equiv 0,1,3\,\mod 4$. \end{thm} This result follows from Theorem~\ref{thm:pre-Milnor} via \cite{WTCCL,CST3}, as will be explained in Section~\ref{subsec:intro-classification-sketch} (see Corollary~\ref{cor:Milnor invariants} and Theorem~\ref{thm:twisted-three-quarters-classification}).
+For the remaining ``quarter'' of orders, we need certain \emph{higher-order Arf invariants} $\Arf_k$, as described in \cite{CST0,WTCCL} and sketched below in Section~\ref{subsec:intro-higher-order-arf}.
+The $\Arf_k$ are link concordance invariants which represent obstructions to \emph{framing} a twisted Whitney tower bounded by a link, with $\Arf_1$ corresponding to the classical Arf invariants of the link components.
+Although the precise values of $\Arf_k$ are not known for $k>1$ (they form a quotient of a known finite $2$-torsion group -- see Definition~\ref{def:Arf-k}), we show in this paper that these invariants measure the difference between two natural notions of ``nilpotent approximation'' of slice disks for a link: \emph{$k$-slice} and \emph{geometrically $k$-slice} (Theorem~\ref{thm:geo-k-slice-equals-odd-W}).
+The construction of boundary links realizing the range of $\Arf_k$ (Lemma~\ref{lem:Bing}) yields two new geometric characterizations of links with vanishing length $\leq 2k$ Milnor invariants, as described in Theorem~\ref{thm:geo-k-slice-after-sums} and Theorem~\ref{thm:mega-k-slice}.